 Drinking Water to Help with PsA

-So, while I still struggle to find the right balance of lifestyle and diet choices, one thing is certain: I’ve found lots of benefits to drinking water.
+So, while I still struggle to find the right balance of lifestyle and diet choices, one thing is sure: I've seen lots of benefits to drinking water.
 And not just a glass here and there.
 I try to drink a gallon every day.
-That’s 128 ounces!
+That's 128 ounces!

 For me, my doctor says it is a good idea to drink a lot of water because, among other things, it helps to flush out toxins from my medications.
 I tend to have fewer side effects when I keep pushing the fluids in me.